-Pituitary adenomas constitute about 10 to 15% of all intracranial neoplasms in adults.
+Pituitary adenomas comprise about 10 to 15% of all intracranial neoplasms in adults.
 They cause serious symptoms related to hormonal hypersecretion from the adenoma tissue and/or related to the effects of the intracranial tumour mass.
-The cornerstones of the treatment of pituitary adenomas are surgery for non-functioning pituitary adenomas (NFPAs), growth-hormone (GH) - producing and adrenocorticotroph hormone (ACTH) - producing adenomas, medical treatment with dopamine receptor agonists for prolactinomas and with somatostatin analogues and GH-receptor antagonist for GH-producing adenomas, and radiotherapy (gamma-knife or conventional) for postoperative residual tumors, aggressively growing adenomas or histologically atypical adenomas.
-Unfortunately, a considerable proportion of the patients are not cured even following combined surgical/medical/radiotherapy, which indicates a need for defining tumour biomarkers which can predict the clinical response to the established medical treatment, as well as biomarkers which could indicate new, potentially effective medical therapeutic options, especially in patients with NFPAs and ACTH-producing adenomas.
+The cornerstones of the treatment of pituitary adenomas are surgery for non-functioning pituitary adenomas (NFPAs), growth hormone (GH)-producing and adrenocorticotroph hormone (ACTH)-producing adenomas, medical treatment with dopamine receptor agonists for prolactinomas and with somatostatin analogues and GH-receptor antagonist for GH-producing adenomas, and radiotherapy (gamma-knife or conventional) for postoperative residual tumours, aggressively growing adenomas or histologically atypical adenomas.

+Unfortunately, a considerable proportion of the patients are not cured even following combined surgical/medical/radiotherapy.
+This indicates a need for defining tumour biomarkers that can predict the clinical response to the established medical treatment, as well as biomarkers that could indicate new, potentially effective medical therapeutic options, especially in patients with NFPAs and ACTH-producing adenomas.

 Objectives: We have focused on protein biomarkers such as somatostatin receptors and Ecadherin as the predictors of GH-producing pituitary adenomas biological behaviour and clinical response to medical treatment with somatostatin analogues.
-We have demonstrated that immunohistochemical analysis of somatostatin receptors in GH-adenoma tissue may be important tool in the selection of the optimal and indivídualised pharmacological treatment of the patients with acromegaly, Further, we have demonstrated that reduced level of E-cadherin correlates with more aggressive clinical behaviour in ACTH-producing adenomas.
-We have also studied how different morphological patterns in GH-producing adenomas (sparsely vs. densely granulated adenomas) determined by expression of cytokeratin Cam 5,2 in the tumor cells correlate with clinical features of the adenomas and with the response to the medical treatment.
+We have demonstrated that immunohistochemical analysis of somatostatin receptors in GH-adenoma tissue may be an important tool in the selection of the optimal and individualised pharmacological treatment of the patients with acromegaly.
+Further, we have demonstrated that reduced level of E-cadherin correlates with more aggressive clinical behaviour in ACTH-producing adenomas.

+We have also studied how different morphological patterns in GH-producing adenomas (sparsely vs. densely granulated adenomas) determined by expression of cytokeratin Cam 5.2 in the tumour cells correlate with clinical features of the adenomas and with the response to the medical treatment.
+In addition, we have demonstrated correlation between the granulation pattern and radiological features of GH adenomas, which could be helpful in predicting the clinical behaviour of the adenomas before the surgery and histological examination.

 On the gene level, we have examined how mutational status of the gsp gene influences the biological behaviour and response to medical treatment with somatostatin analogues in GH-producing adenomas, and how mutational status of the E-cadherin gene and HDAC-2 gene correlates with clinical behaviour of ACTH-producing adenomas.
 Regarding new potentially therapeutic biomarkers, we have focused on research of KIT protein and KIT gene in pituitary adenomas of different hormonal types.